 The initiative leads to improved care for a very treatable condition, cervical pre-cancer, if diagnosed early.
 Working with the Ministry of Health, Pathfinder is building national capacity to support comprehensive facility-based services; promoting community education and awareness of cervical cancer; and establishing strategic alliances and partnerships to expand the use of these services.
 Stanford University’s Program for International Reproductive Education and Services, the project’s international technical partner, provides technical knowledge, evidence-based training materials, and extensive experience with cryotherapy in low-resource settings.

-So far, the project has provided visual inspection with acetic acid services to almost 12,000 women, which well exceeds the life-of-project target of 5,000.
+So far, the project has provided visual inspection with acetic acid services to more than 20,000 women, which well exceeds the life-of-project target of 5,000.
 In fact, most of the hospitals that initiated services early in the project have nearly exhausted targeted clients in their catchment areas, and there is great interest in expanding services to the general population who are in need of services.

 his manual guides trained health care providers through the LEEP procedure to remove precancerous cervical lesions that cannot be treated with cryotherapy in order to prevent cervical cancer.

-Pathfinder works to increase the use of prevention of mother-to-child transmission services through the creation of a community-based, integrated model in cooperation with the Ministry of Health.
+PAST PROJECT: Pathfinder increased access to and demand for prevention of mother-to-child transmission services through the creation of a community-based, integrated model in cooperation with the Ministry of Health.

 Ethiopian Women's and Girl's Empowerment through Education and Reproductive Health Knowledge and Access to Services

-With funding from the Packard Foundation, Pathfinder works with local partners to improve the education, health, rights, and social status of adolescent girls and women.
+PAST PROJECT: With funding from the Packard Foundation, Pathfinder worked with local partners to improve the education, health, rights, and social status of adolescent girls and women.